 We never thought an English muffin could have superpowers, but the one from The Model Bakery in Napa does.
-But then again, if it’s on Oprah’s list (like her favorite rosé), you know it’s good.
-If you’re not able to order these from Napa, here’s a recipe that will get you this-close to enjoying these addictive muffins at home.
+But then again, if it’s on Oprah’s favorite things list (like her favorite rosé), you know it’s good.
+If you’re not able to order these from Napa, here’s a recipe that will have you enjoying the Model Bakery English Muffins at home.

 There’s nothing better, or more indulgent than starting your day off with a fluffy muffin topped with jam and butter.
-Model’s muffins are some of the most famous around.
-The airy, focaccia-style dough is a pillow for any filling, and the griddle-fried shell is just crusty enough and chewy, and withstands the weight of sandwich fillings and spreads alike.
+Model Bakery English Muffins are some of the most famous around.
+The airy, focaccia-style dough is a pillow for any filling, and the griddle-fried shell is just crusty and chewy enough.
+The muffins can also withstand the weight of sandwich fillings and spreads alike.

-The mother-daughter-owned bakery, which has been around since the 1920s, is a local gem, and muffins often sell out before 11 AM.
-Oprah labeled these her go-to carb in 2016, and since then, people have been going crazy for them, if not buying them directly from the bakery, ordering them for $40 per dozen on the bakery’s website.
+The mother-daughter-owned bakery in St Helena, which has been around since the 1920s, is a local gem.
+Their Model Bakery English Muffins often sell out before 11 AM.
+Oprah labeled these her go-to carb in 2016, and since then, people have been going crazy for them.
+If they’re not buying them directly from the bakery, they’re ordering them for $40 per dozen on the bakery’s website.

 But you don’t have to live in Napa or dish out big bucks to get in on everything that Oprah is raving about.
 In fact, Model’s cookbook is full of secrets that will give you a taste of its sumptuous desserts and breads right from your kitchen.
-Plus, everything tastes better when you’ve worked hard to bake it.
-The muffins are a little bit finicky, so you need to ensure you’re using a glutinous flour and you knead for long enough.
+Plus, everything tastes better when you’ve worked hard to bake it, just ask Karen Mitchell.
+The Model Bakery English Muffins are a little bit finicky, so you need to ensure you’re using a glutinous flour and you knead for long enough.
 But with a little patience, you can have the best muffins in the world every day.

 - ½ cup/75 g bread flour